UnplugCharger/end-ml/README.md

-# end-ml
-Model to production in Kubernetes
+# Machine Learning Prediction in Real-Time Using Docker, Python Rest APIs With Flask and Kubernetes: Online Inference